rmartide/vue-google-login/README.md

     // It gets called if the action (login/logout) fails.
     onFailure: Function,
     // It determines if the button is for logging in or for logging out.
-    // By default is false so you only need to add it for the sign out button
+    // By default is false so you only need to add it for the logout button
     logoutButton: Boolean
 }
 ```